onap/vnfsdk-model/docs/files/Dovetail.rst

 --------------------------

-The Open Platform for NFV (OPNFV) is a collaborative project under the Linux Foundation that is transforming global networks through open source Network Functions Virtualization (NFV).
+The Open Platform for NFV (OPNFV) is a collaborative project under the Linux Foundation is transforming global networks through open source Network Functions Virtualization (NFV).
 OPNFV focuses on developing test suites for Open Source implementations of the NFV infrastructure components such as those specified in the ETSI NFV ISG MANO architecture.
-Areas of focus in OPNFV include: Virtualized Infrastructure Managers (VIM) such as OpenStack and Software Defined Networking Controllers (SDNC) such as Open Daylight.
+Areas of focus in OPNFV include: Virtualized Infrastructure Managers (VIM) such as OpenStack and Software-Defined Networking Controllers (SDNC) such as Open Daylight.

 The OPNFV Dovetail project is responsible for the testing framework in